What are lash lifts?

 What can I expect after my lash lift?

 Your lashes will be curled, opening up your eyes, making your eyes look brighter.
 A lash lift will make you appear more awake, younger, and polished.
 It takes 20 minutes for your lashes to fully dry.
 Your lashes will be curliest when they are completely dry.
 I recommend completely avoiding mascara and eye makeup for 24 hours.
 You may wash your face like normal.
-Lash lifts last about a month.
-Many places will tell you that lash lifts last up to 6 weeks.
-Technically, that is correct, but realistically, your natural lashes grow out, so except your lift to last a month.
-I recommend and require my clients to wait 6 weeks between lifts.
+Lash lifts last around 8 weeks.
+Your natural lashes have a shed cycle and, on average, replace themselves about every 2 months.
+I recommend and require my clients to wait at least 6 weeks between lifts.
 This is to preserve the integrity of your natural lashes.
 A lash lift is a lot like a perm – you do not want to risk frying your lashes by lifting more frequently.
 It is important to go to an experienced technician to ensure proper processing time.
 As long as you are waiting between lash lifts and going to a quality technician, the heath of your natural lashes will be preserved.